s0up4200/ptparchiver-go/README.md

 ### Container Settings Explained

 - `size`: Total storage allocation for this container.
 This is used by PTP to track total allocation, not for local space management.
 - `maxStalled`: When this many torrents in the container have stalled downloads (not uploads), the client will stop fetching new torrents until some complete or are removed.
 A download is considered stalled when it cannot progress due to no available peers.
+This setting only works with qBittorrent containers and has no effect on watchDir containers.
-- `category`: qBittorrent category to assign to downloaded torrents
+- `category`: qBittorrent category to assign to downloaded torrents (qBittorrent only)
-- `tags`: Optional tags to assign to downloaded torrents
+- `tags`: Optional tags to assign to downloaded torrents (qBittorrent only)
-- `client`: Which qBittorrent client configuration to use for this container
+- `client`: Which qBittorrent client configuration to use for this container (required for qBittorrent)
+- `watchDir`: Directory to save .torrent files to (required for watchdir)

+Note: The `category`, `tags`, and `maxStalled` settings are only used with qBittorrent containers.
+They have no effect when using watchdir mode, but setting them won't cause any issues.

+You must specify either `client` for qBittorrent or `watchDir` for watch directory mode.
+The two modes cannot be used together in the same container.

 ### Space Management

 The client performs disk space checks before adding each torrent:

-- Checks available space in qBittorrent's download directory
+- Checks available space in qBittorrent's download directory or watch directory
 - Requires enough free space for the torrent size plus a 10% buffer
 - Skips the torrent if insufficient space is available